 There are four key organizational governance steps to maximizing the value delivered by Threat Response to enable time to value:

 - Develop a dedicated change management process.
 See Change management.

 - Define distinct roles and responsibilities.
 See RACI chart.

 - Validate cross-functional alignment.
 See Organizational alignment.

-Develop a tailored, dedicated change management process to set up any Endpoint Detection & Response (EDR) tools for a streamlined process using Tanium Threat Response.
+Develop a tailored, dedicated change management process to set up any incident response tools for a streamlined process using Tanium Threat Response.

 - Update service level agreements and align activities to key resources for Tanium Threat Response where applicable.
 For example, see Maturity / Metrics and RACI

 Designate change or maintenance windows for various scenarios, where applicable.
 For example, setting up a Reputation source, integration with a SIEM, Log Solution, or SOAR solution.